 Anne layers her narrative over Richard’s too, and she laments the world “where women are objects and character foils and plot devices.”

 “I have agency, I’m above the fray,” she says.
 “I’m above the gossip.
 You are the gossip.”

 Ms. York is helpful to all but at one point threatens to send a student “to the tower.”
 (The principal’s office, of course.)

 Director Balcom directs this high school tragicomedy sensitively and Arney and Green are convincing as teenagers falling in love.
 (Lew’s Dick is a much more sympathetic character than Shakespeare’s Richard.)
 Liz Cloud adds an authentic grownup element.

 Wit’s production team is Jake Ganzer as choreographer, with scenic design by Sotirios Livaditis, lighting by Michelle Benda and sound by Eric Backus.
 Costumes are by Izumi Inaba.

-During the real-time online post-show talk-back, Wechsler said that during rehearsals he realized, “We weren’t going to make it to opening and I couldn’t bear it.”
+During the real-time online post-show talk-back, Wechsler said that during rehearsals he realized, “We weren’t going to make it to opening and I couldn’t bear it,” which he also shares with national CBS News.
 So he taped the preview with two cameras plus backups.
 The recording was edited to approximate the in-audience experience of the alley-style staging, including a pre-show curtain speech and post-show toast.